JuliaGeo/CFTime.jl/docs/src/index.md

 1582-10-15 is the adoption of the Gregorian Calendar.

-Comparision operator can be used to check if a date is before or after another date.
+Comparison operator can be used to check if a date is before or after another date.

 ```julia
 DateTimeStandard(2000,01,01) < DateTimeStandard(2000,01,02)